pikulet/intellex/README.txt

 query vector.
 Each component of the vector is multiplied by the idf of the term.

-As in HW3, terms which do not appear in the query vector can be ignored since their tf-idf is 0 and have no effect on the final cosine scone, and only the documents that appear in at least one of the postings lists of the query terms have to be considered.
+As in HW3, terms which do not appear in the query vector can be ignored since their tf-idf is 0 and have no effect on the final cosine score, and only the documents that appear in at least one of the postings lists of the query terms have to be considered.
 Thus, we iterate through each postings list of the query terms to obtain the relevant components of each document vector.
 The term frequency in each posting is used to compute (1+log(tf)) directly, which is multiplied with the already computed tf-idf score in the query vector and added directly to the cosine score